venera-k/twitter-clone.github.io/README.md

 # Twirrer

-> This is a clone of Twitter built using HTML, CSS and JavaScript
+> This is a clone of Twitter built using HTML, CSS and JavaScript.
+In order to access a final look go here: https://venera-k.github.io/twitter-clone.github.io/

 **Badges will go here**